terrainthesky-hub/terrainthesky-hub.github.io/aboutme.md

 Hi!
 I'm Lesley, welcome to my portfolio!

-I'm Data Scientist / Automation Tester that loves data and storytelling.
+I'm an Automation Tester, Technical Writer, and Data Science enthusiast that loves data and storytelling.
 I have a literature degree from UC Berkeley, and I graduated from Lambda School to learn about Data Science and Computer Science.
 I love learning about new tech, doing deep dives into data, and figuring out challenging puzzles.

 Check out [my searchlight](https://my.searchlight.ai/lesley-rich) to see what others think about working with me.